 How Retirement Accounts Get Divided in a Divorce

-Once the values of the assets at issue in are determined, they need to be measured against the value of other assets, so that a fair division can be arrived at.
+Once the values of the assets at issue are determined, they need to be measured against the value of other assets, so that a fair division can be arrived at.
 And it is at this point that important decisions need to be made.
 One such decision is whether to divide or to offset.

 If a divorcing couple has two primary assets, a $500,000 residence, (net of any mortgages), and a 401(k) with a value of $500,000 after consideration of the tax factor, one possibility would be to sell the home and share the proceeds, and to divide the retirement account.
 But if the residence is serving as a home to younger children, whose lives are already being disrupted due to divorce, it may be more sensible for the custodial parent to retain the home and the other parent to retain the retirement account.
 This is an example of a direct offset.
 This is a decision for the divorcing spouses to make, and there are endless possible variations, which can take into consideration a spouse’s retention of other assets, or any other credits the parties agree to.

-If a retirement plan interest is to be divided, it must be done in a way that avoids the unintended incurrence of income taxes and penalties for early withdrawal.
-As a general rule, under Federal law, an interest in a qualified retirement plan cannot be transferred from one person to another, and money in an IRA cannot be transferred, without the immediate incurrence of income tax on the amount transferred by the person whose name appears on the account.
-However, an exception is made for divorcing spouses, who can transfer and/or divide the funds in retirement accounts tax free upon divorce, so long as the division conforms to special rules concerning such transfers.
 With defined benefit plan interests and 401(k)s, this is accomplished with a Qualified Domestic Relations Order, or QDRO, a special form of court order meeting the requirements of the Internal Revenue Code and the federal Employee Retirement Income Security Act, also known as ERISA.
 A QDRO allows for the funds in a retirement plan to be transferred as part of a divorce without the incurrence of income taxes or penalties.
 Spouses are free to determine, by amount or percentage, how the funds in such an account are to be allocated between them, whether the retirement plan is a defined benefit, in which case the funds will be received as part of an income stream as provided for in the retirement plan, or a cash balance plan, under which the funds would be available to the non-employed spouse following divorce.
 Your attorney will be responsible for seeing to it that this complicated process is carried out correctly.

 With an IRA, the process is much simpler.
 While you cannot withdraw funds from an IRA without incurring income taxes, and a penalty if the funds are withdrawn before age 59.5, federal law does allow for a tax-free IRA “rollover” incident to divorce.
-Unlike the situation with the QDRO, here, no special documentation is required; there simply needs to be a second IRA in the name of the receiving spouse to which the funds can be transferred, and an awareness on the part of the financial institution making the transfer that it is a tax free rollover that is part of a divorce.
+Unlike the situation with the QDRO, here, no special documentation is required; there simply needs to be a second IRA in the name of the receiving spouse to which the funds can be transferred, and an awareness on the part of the financial institution making the transfer that it is a tax-free rollover that is part of a divorce.
 The bank or other financial institution may ask to see a divorce judgment or settlement agreement to be certain that there is in fact a divorce.

 When Contemplating a Divorce, and Splitting Retirement Assets, Get Good Advice

-Like so many other aspects of the divorce process, you will hopefully be dealing with these issues only once in your life, and knowing your options and getting them right is important, as there will not be a do over if you later learn something that you did not know before your divorce process has concluded.
+Like so many other aspects of the divorce process, you will hopefully be dealing with these issues only once in your life, and knowing your options and getting them right is important, as there will not be a do-over if you later learn something that you did not know before your divorce process has concluded.
 There is much more to know about the ins and outs of retirement plan interests in divorce than this short piece can include, and having representation from a professional who not only knows the right answers but asks the right questions is critical to the outcome of your divorce.
-And while many capable attorneys who work as general practitioners handle divorces, the fact is that the number one area for malpractice cases against attorneys handling divorces is missteps concerning retirement plan assets, where a small mistake can be very costly to the client.
-On the whole, this is not simple stuff.

-If there are retirement assets to be allocated in your divorce, be sure that your attorney has the necessary level of knowledge and experience to insure that all options are made known to you, and that the process will be executed correctly.
+If there are retirement assets to be allocated in your divorce, be sure that your attorney has the necessary level of knowledge and experience to ensure that all options are made known to you, and that the process will be executed correctly.

 Patrick T. Collins is a Divorce Attorney at Skoloff & Wolfe, P.C.